Meet the Family

 He is a graduate of Mount Royal University's Massage Therapy program and currently works part-time at the ranch and in Cochrane.
 These abilities will compliment Rafter Six as our new facilities will also provide spa and fitness services.
 What better way to compliment the Ranch activities and adventures!
 Also an avid horseman, his trusty mount is a Ranch bred Canadian Mustang cross named Jackson.
 His Wild West style of entertainment includes rearing, whip cracking and rough lawman for the western welcomes Rafter Six has become famous.
 Thomas and Jackson share a strong bond of respect and friendship whether galloping through the fields or riding the local parades.
 Not only that but he truly loves the outdoors.

 I believe that I grew up right where I needed to be.
 My passion for horses, meeting people and mountains all collide here at the Rafter Six Ranch.
 I feel that it is a dream come true and an honor to be here.
 When I was a young girl, I dreamed of being a real cowgirl, making horses my main coworkers and ride everyday!
 I work alongside my family and my "extended ranch family" to give people from around the globe a true western experience, because I want to share with others what brings me so much joy in life.
 I also work in the motion picture industry as a wrangler and stunt rider.
-I also worked on the hit CBC television series "Heartland".
+I also work on the hit CBC television series "Heartland".

 In 2009 my childhood dream become reality, I am proud to say that I was crowned as a main representative of the Calgary Exhibition and Stampede as the "Calgary Stampede Princess of 2009".
 With this brought so many opportunities of travel, new learning experiences, and of course meeting lots of interesting people!
 I hope to get to meet you at my home, Rafter Six Ranch, and at the Calgary Stampede!